-Find Statistics & Research To Level Up Your Content
+Find Statistics & Research To Enhance Your Content

 76.7 million pieces of content were published in February alone on WordPress.com blogs.
 That’s more than 2,7 million a day, and it’s not even the entire internet.

-This simple statistic shows you the most important thing about content in 2019; there’s too much of it.
+This simple statistic shows you the most important thing about content; there’s too much of it.